thephpleague/csv/docs/9.0/installation.md

 If you are using **PHP >= 8.0**, please use at least version **9.6.2** for compatibility.

-**Of note:** It is recommended to use the latest stable version of the package in combinaison with the latest PHP version.
+**Of note:** It is recommended to use the latest stable version of the package in combination with the latest PHP version.

 ## Composer